UK energy minister wants to fund two CCS projects

 "We stand a very, very good chance to get at least one project," the source said.

-The energy ministry spokesman said it would respond to the Commission by the deadline and that the UK's CCS competition would be aligned with the timetable of the EU-wide programme.
+The energy ministry spokesman said it would respond to the Commission by the deadline and that the UK's CCS competition would be aligned with the timetable of the EU-wide program.

 He declined to comment on whether Davey was meeting the prime minister next week.